MunaTayeb/GoogleOCR/README.md

 # GoogleOCR
-cd to the project directory
+cd to the project directory.

 run $ pod install
+open the .xcworkspace file.
+clean, Build and Run!